-If you have a Spouse, you may nonetheless elect to waive the 50% Husband and Wife Benefit and elect another optional form of benefit payment (listed below.)
-If you elect either the Life Benefit Option or the Ten-Year Certain and Life Benefit Option, the written, notarized consent of your Spouse is required.
-However, the written, notarized consent of your Spouse is not required for election of another (662/3%, 75% or 100%) Joint and Survivor Benefit Option.
+If you have a Spouse, you may nonetheless elect to waive the 50% Husband and Wife Benefit and elect another optional form of benefit payment (listed on pages 25-29).
+If you elect either the Five-Year Certain and Life Benefit option or the Ten-Year Certain and Life Benefit option, the written, notarized consent of your Spouse is required.
+However, the written consent of your Spouse is not required for election of another (66%, 75%, or 100%) Joint and Survivor Benefit option.